eProsima/Discovery-Server-docs/docs/tests.rst

 			 Participant client3 1.f.1.30.ac.12.0.0.4.0.0.0|0.0.1.c1
 			 Participant client4 1.f.1.30.ac.12.0.0.5.0.0.0|0.0.1.c1

 We'll only get this with the debug binary.
-On Release mode we can resort to provide a filename to the **snapshots** tag.
+On Release mode, we can resort to provide a filename to the **snapshots** tag.
 Then an XML file will be generated with the same info (note that generating an XML automatically disables validation thus, it cannot be used in singleton tests).